lucetre/hexo-github-io/source/about/index.md

 ## **Introduction**

-I am an undergraduate student majoring in **Computer Science and Engineering**, and minoring in **Entrepreneurship**, an interdisciplinary major at Seoul National University.
+I graduated with B.S. degrees in **Computer Science and Engineering** and **Entrepreneurship** as an interdisciplinary major at Seoul National University.
+I am interested in both Business development and Engineering.

 - [Curriculum Vitae](/cv_sangjun.pdf)